Heart attack medication

-- Understand what each medication is for.
+- What each medication is for.

-- Know how much to take.
+- How much to take.

-- Know how often to take it.
+- How often to take them.

 If you are unsure about any of these points contact your doctor, nurse or pharmacist.
 It’s a good idea to make a list of your medications and dosages and carry it with you.